expressjs/expressjs.com/guide/routing.md

 <h2 id="route-handlers">Route handlers</h2>

-You can provide multiple callback functions that behave just like [middleware](/guide/using-middleware.html) to handle a request.
-The only exception is that these callbacks may invoke `next('route')` to bypass the remaining route callback(s).
+You can provide multiple callback functions that behave like [middleware](/guide/using-middleware.html) to handle a request.
+The only exception is that these callbacks might invoke `next('route')` to bypass the remaining route callbacks.
 You can use this mechanism to impose pre-conditions on a route, then pass control to subsequent routes if there's no reason to proceed with the current route.

-Route handlers can come in the form of a function, an array of functions, or various combinations of both, as shown the following examples.
+Route handlers can be in the form of a function, an array of functions, or combinations of both, as shown in the following examples.

 A route can be handled using a single callback function: